 PDF files sometimes contain their own information for title, author, subject, and keywords, which can be used by forScore as values for title, composer, genre, and tags respectively.
-While editing any field, tap "Fetch..." above the keyboard to see if any of this information exists and then decide if you'd like to use it or not.
+While editing any of these fields, tap "Fetch..." above the keyboard to see if any of this information exists and then decide if you'd like to use it or not.